Blackbird Has Spoken: Part 4

 "In this short time, how often have you observed such behavior from Ms. Hightower?
 Have you or anyone else reported her for this behavior or suggested her need for medical evaluation?"

 "I have not and I do not know if anyone else has.
 I am going mostly by what the other doctors and a few patients have told me.
 I have witnessed two incidents since I've been here, today being one.
 I was planning on consulting with Mr. Gimmler, the hospital administrator, and ask if he was aware of it, what is being done, and to make suggestions for her to be put on leave to be evaluated."

-"Okay, let's get back to today.
-Was Ms. Hightower abusive and aggressive today?"
+"Let's stick with today.
+Was Ms. Hightower abusive and aggressive toward you?"

 "You better believe it.
-She began shouting names and profanities at me and refused to make the call, that is until I told her her behavior was concerning to me, and we may have to look into giving her medical leave to get evaluated.
+She began shouting names and profanities at me and refused to make the call, that is until I told her her behavior was concerning to me, and we may have to look into getting her mevaluated.
 That really set her off and she began posturing aggressively."

 "Did you threaten to put her in ICU?"

-"Officer Lockett then, It's just a figure of speech I used as a defense against her aggression.
+"Officer Lockett.
+It's just a figure of speech I used as a defense against her aggression.
 I would never hurt anyone, especially a mentally challenged elderly woman.
 Mr. Gimmler can vouch for my character and my record."

 "Okay, come with me."

-Gimmler approached officer Lockett.
-"Listen, Megan, Officer Lockett, this is all a mistake.
+Gimmler approached Officer Lockett.
+"Listen, Officer Lockett, this is all a misunderstanding.
 I can vouch for the exemplary character of Dr. Stricklen.
 I've known him for many years and he has a fine reputation."

 Lockett turned to Murphy.
 "What did you find out about the patient, Ms. Ludlow?"